 Scope of the Swiss nFADP

 The new Swiss FADP applies to all companies, regardless of their size.
-It also concerns economic actors "who have effects in Switzerland, even if they were produced abroad".
+It also concerns economic actors "who have effects in Switzerland, even if they were produced abroad."

-They may be foreign companies:
+These actors may be foreign companies:

 • Commercially active on the Swiss market;

 • For which the data processing is related to Switzerland.
-For example, a photograph taken in Switzerland and then published on a foreign website.
+For example, a photograph was taken in Switzerland and then published on a foreign website.

 How to Comply With the New Federal Act on Data Protection in Switzerland?